NightwindDev/Tweak-Tutorial/p13_substratetweaks.md

 * `%init` - It's equivalent in Substrate is a group of `MSHook` calls.
 * `%subclass` - Uses `objc_allocateClassPair` and `objc_registerClassPair` to create a subclass of a class at runtime.
 * `%c` - very useful wrapper for `objc_getClass()`, however there's also `NSClassFromString()`.
 They are basically the same, but the latter one is more "Objective-C friendly".
 If you use it.. just make sure to spell the class name correctly.
 * `%orig` - This does not have an exact equivalent in Substrate.
-To achieve the effect of `%orig` a little bit of Objective-C runtime magic is needed, with the help of the MobileSubstrate API.
+To achieve the effect of `%orig` a little bit of Objective-C runtime magic is needed, with the help of the Cydia Substrate API.
 It'll be explained in the examples below.

 * If you want to know more about the constructor and destructor attributes, read through [here](https://stackoverflow.com/questions/2053029/how-exactly-does-attribute-constructor-work) and [here](https://www.tutorialspoint.com/attribute-constructor-and-attribute-destructor-syntaxes-in-c-in-tutorials-point)